dd-center/vtbs.moe/README.md

   => Array, `[...{online, time}]`

-  History of strems on bilibili,
+  History of live streams on bilibili,

   Same as above, but limited to recent `2016` entries.